 “Oh, my god!
 I haven’t heard that since I was a little kid,” I replied.

 “I wonder where that’s from,” I said, not expecting an answer.

 “It’s an old English idiom,” Todd told me.
 “Mr. Stafford had us do a search to see who could come up with the longest list of old English idioms that are in common use here in America today.
-I liked that assignment because it was fun and it let me try different search engines and find which had lists with the most idioms.”
+I liked that assignment because it was fun and it let me try different search engines and find the websites that had lists with lots of idioms.”

 “Did you get an A on that assignment?”